Brothers (1782 ship): Career

-8th slave voyage (1794–loss): In May 1795, Captain Archibald Galbraith sailed from Liverpool.
+8th voyage transporting enslaved people (1794–loss): In May 1795, Captain Archibald Galbraith sailed from Liverpool.
 At end-April 1795 Lloyd's List reported that Brothers, Galbraith, master, had arrived at Grenada from Africa.

 Fate

 Initial report

 The French privateer Brutus, from Charleston, captured Brothers in mid-March 1795 at Cape San Antonio, Cuba, as Brothers was on her way to Havana.
 Brutus sold Brothers to a Spaniard, who took her into Havana.

 Fuller story

 Captain Ignacio Pica outfitted Nuestra Señora del Carmen with goods and provisions for a slaving expedition in 1794.
-While sailing in the Caribbean, she encountered the French privateer Brutus in April 1795.
+While sailing in the Caribbean, she encountered the French privateer Brutus, Jean Gariscan, master, in April 1795.

 Captain Pica, realizing that Brutus was more powerful than Nuestra Señora del Carmen, immediately surrendered.
 Brutus took her captive under tow and sailed back towards Charleston.